 Usage Note: The word schism, which was originally spelled scisme in English, is traditionally pronounced (sĭz'əm).
 However, in the 16th century the word was respelled with an initial sch in order to conform to its Latin and Greek forms.
 From this spelling arose the pronunciation (skĭz'əm).
 Long regarded as incorrect, it became so common in both British and American English that it gained acceptability as a standard variant.
 Evidence indicates, however, that it is now the preferred pronunciation, at least in American English.
 In a recent survey 61 percent of the Usage Panel indicated that they use (skĭz'əm), while 31 percent said they use (sĭz'əm).
 A smaller number, 8 percent, preferred a third pronunciation, (shĭz'əm).

-our current rules, "schism" looks like it should be pronounced "skizm".
+Even a third pronunciation--"shiz'-um"--made it to the list of choices, although I have never met a single person who thinks that's correct.
+As you can see from the note, once you reach a tipping point of people pronouncing a word a certain way, it tends to become the "accepted pronunciation".
+And by our current rules, "schism" looks like it should be pronounced "skizm".
 Soon, the formerly correct way seems incorrect and people who pronounce it that way appear uneducated!

+But in the video above, not only does this lady spend more than a minute showing us how to pronounce the word, she doesn't even give my version as an option!
+What happened?
 The same company's vocabulary book forty years later now has "ak'-yu-men" as the correct pronunciation!
 You can still find people who recommend the pronunciation I grew up with, but not many, and they are dying out fast!
 The video below uses the "uh-kyoo'-men pronunciation, but you can see that there is an alternate pronunciation too.

 Here is another usage note, this time from the American Heritage Dictionary.